 After surgery a bandage or shield will be placed over your eye.
 You can resume normal, moderate activity as soon as you feel up to it.
 You should wear protective glasses while going out during the first week.
 You can bathe carefully from below your neck but do not wet the operated eye for 15 days.
 You are advised to gently clean the eyelids with a piece of cotton boiled in water or a sterilized tissue.
 There are no diet restrictions following the surgery.

 You can return home soon after your cataract operation.
-A routine postoperative visit the next day is needed.
-However, if you desire to stay back with an attendant you can stay overnight in comfortable inpatient rooms at no extra charge in our eye hospital in Tamil Nadu or Bangalore.
+Surgeon will see you before discharging.
+However, if you desire to stay back with an attendant you can stay overnight in comfortable inpatient rooms at no extra charge.

 In some cases, the patient is able to see clearly immediately after the surgery.
 Although, for most it takes about two to three days.